yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-sharding/tablet-splitting.md

 Automatic tablet splitting enables resharding of data in a cluster automatically while online, and transparently to users, when a specified size threshold has been reached.

 For details on the architecture design, see [Automatic Re-sharding of Data with Tablet Splitting](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/docdb-automatic-tablet-splitting.md).
-While the broader feature is [work-in-progress](https://github.com/yugabyte/yugabyte-db/issues/1004), tablets can be automatically split for a few scenarios starting in the v2.2 release.

 ### Enable automatic tablet splitting